FrancisKihiko254/How-to-scrape-linkedin-job-posting/README.md

-# How to scrape linkedin job-posting
+# How to scrape linkedin job-postings
-This scripe is used to scrape job listing on linkedin
+This scripe is used to scrape job postings on linkedin
 ## Prerequisite
 1. Beautiful soup
 2. Requests